jungparc/CloudTrail/en/api-guide.md

 }
 ```
 * In order not to specify event-incurring user, member must not exist.
-* For TOAST memberType, emailAddress is required, while userCode must not exist.
+* For NHN Cloud memberType, emailAddress is required, while userCode must not exist.
 * By contrast, for IAM memberType, userCode is required, while emailAddress must not exist.
 * idNO, if available, is to be applied beforehand, regardless of userCode or emailAddress.
 * Refer to the manual for more details on event IDs. : [link](/CloudTrail/en/event-list/)